Drop Slave Labor, Choose Real Fair Trade

 Tell Starbucks to drop slave labor and choose real fair trade

 This isn’t the first time that advocates have challenged Starbucks to clean up their supply chains.
 In fact, the calls have been going on for almost 20 years.
-But instead of addressing the issue, Starbucks has doubled down on marketing and their top-down corporate social responsibility program.
+But instead of addressing the issue, Starbucks has doubled down on marketing and its top-down corporate social responsibility program.
 Instead of making real change in their supply chains, Starbucks is trying to rebrand forced labor and slavery-like conditions as “ethical.”
 But we won’t let them get away with it.

 The reality is that there is plenty of coffee from small-scale farmer cooperatives around the world who are ready and waiting to sell their coffee on fair trade contracts.
 Low market prices mean that these farmers are struggling to make ends meet.
-Instead of inventing yet another new marketing scheme, Starbucks should use their massive purchasing power to support them.
+Instead of inventing yet another new marketing scheme, Starbucks should use its massive purchasing power to support them.

 The choice is clear: Tell Starbucks to drop slave labor and commit to real fair trade.

 For more on the crisis in coffee and how corporate social responsibility programs like Starbucks’ C.A.F.E.
 Practices are just glossing over the issue, see our blog post.